open-amt-cloud-toolkit/docs/docs/Tutorials/createWiFiConfig.md

 ## Find if a Device Support Wireless

 RPC can pull information to help determine if your current device supports wireless functionality.
-See [Build RPC](../GetStarted/buildRPC.md) for steps on how to obtain the binary.
+See [Build RPC](../Reference/RPC/buildRPC_Manual.md) for steps on how to obtain the binary.

-1. Run RPC with the `--amtinfo all` argument.
+1. Run RPC with the `amtinfo` argument.

     === "Linux"
         ``` bash
-        sudo ./rpc --amtinfo all"
+        sudo ./rpc amtinfo
         ```
     === "Windows"
         ```
-        .\rpc.exe --amtinfo all"
+        .\rpc amtinfo
         ```

 2. Look at the output for the LAN Interface section as highlighted below. **If RPC does NOT return a section for wireless**, then the AMT device does not support wireless functionality.

-    ``` hl_lines="20-25"
+    ``` hl_lines="19-24"
     Version                : 15.0.10
     Build Number           : 1447
     SKU                    : 16392